 - The wedding fee is $1300.00.
 This fee includes the use of the Cathedral and the services of a security officer.
-It does not include the fees for the services of the organist and a cantor, a stipend (donation) to the priest or deacon who witnesses the marriage or the cost of Marriage Preparation Programs through the Archdiocese.
+It does not include the fees for the services of the organist and a cantor, a voluntary offering (donation) to the priest or deacon who witnesses the marriage or the cost of Marriage Preparation Programs through the Archdiocese.
 A non-refundable deposit of $500.00 is required at the time of reservation of the date and time of the wedding.

 - The engaged couple should also check with the Office of Marriage and Family Life of the Archdiocese (www.archden.org), or call 303-715-3259 to register for additional classes that are part of the marriage preparation process.